-In case an application is signalled as "auto-start", all the standard TV functions shall be accessible as normal, and their use shall not cause an interruption to the MHP application downloading.
 In case a proprietary STB menu is presented on screen that kills any running MHP application, the auto start application shall be re-loaded after the GUI is closed/disappears.
-Otherwise the MHP application in auto start mode shall be downloaded and started in the background; it shall be shown immediately after the proprietary STB menu/GUI is closed/disappears (see # 6.4).
+Otherwise the MHP application in auto start mode shall be downloaded and started in the background; it shall be shown immediately after the proprietary STB menu/GUI is closed/disappears (see §6.4).

-8.3.2.
-Interaction between Resident and Broadcast Applications
+8.3.2.2.
+Interaction between Resident and Downloaded Applications

-When a resident application is called by the user or automatically (whether it is an MHP application or a low level manufacturer defined application such as volume level, a list, a setup menu, etc.) this shall not kill the active loaded MHP application.
+When a resident application is called by the user or automatically (whether it is an MHP application or a low level manufacturer defined application such as volume level, a list, a setup menu, etc.) it SHALL NOT kill the active loaded MHP application (see §6.4).

-Similarly a running resident MHP application shall not be killed by the launch of another resident low level application.

-(See # 6.4 Interaction between (proprietary) receiver GUI and MHP applications)
+Similarly a running resident MHP application SHALL NOT be killed by the launch of another resident low level application (see §6.4 Interaction between (proprietary) receiver GUI and MHP applications).